epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

         the 12 personas defined earlier in our analysis.
 You can use the picker located in the top-right corner of the graph to select the persona for which you want to display the top 20 most common actor occupations associated with it.
-For this visualization, we exclude actor's occupations "actor", "film actor" and "television actor", as they are very closed to the core profession of acting.
+For this visualization, we exclude actor's occupations "actor", "film actor" and "television actor", as they are very close to the core profession of acting.
     </p>
     <figure>
         <img src="src/image/actor_diversity_occupation_chatGPT.png" alt="actor_profession_diversity" width="350" height="200">